+Shield of Faith

-Public Domain Courtesy of the Cyber HymnalTM ...above all, taking the shield of faith with which you will be able to quench all the fiery darts of the wicked one.
+In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
 Ephesians 6:16

 The Roman soldier's shield was intentionally large.
 It was designed so the soldier could crouch down and hide behind it, if necessary.
 Groups of soldiers could also gather together and put their shields above and around themselves, forming a "tortoise shell" of protection.